yoanesber/Spring-Boot-Rate-Limit-Bucket4j/README.md

 ## 🛠Installation & Setup
 A step by step series of examples that tell you how to get a development env running.

-### Setup Database
-1. Start PostgreSQL and run the provided DDL script to set up the database schema

-2. Clone the repository
+1. Clone the repository
 ```bash
 git clone https://github.com/yoanesber/Spring-Boot-Rate-Limit-Bucket4j.git
 cd Spring-Boot-Rate-Limit-Bucket4j
 ```

-3. Run the application locally
+2. Run the application locally
 Make sure PostgreSQL is running, then execute:
 ```bash
 mvn spring-boot:run
 ```

-4. The API will be available at:
+3. The API will be available at:
 ```bash
 http://localhost:8081/
 ```